ChrstphrHll/npc_gen/students/Scarlotta Inqoul.md

   int: 15
   str: 16
   wis: 8
-track: Diplomacy
-trait: I am always calm, no matter what the situation.
-I never raise my voice or let emotions control me.
-trait1: Iconoclastic
-trait2: Puritanical
 year: 4
+guild: Burk
+partyID: 49
 ---
 # Scarlotta Inqoul
 ---
 ### Description
 - 4th year Dwarf Paladin in Burk
-- curly blonde hair that's parted to the side, slightly obscuring an eye, Hazel eyes, and Brown skin
+- curly blonde hair that's parted to the side, slightly obscuring an eye, Pale Brown eyes, and Brown skin
 - Is Iconoclastic and Puritanical, and has Innovation as their ideal

 ### Organizations